 The workshop was structured as a 'World Cafe' (Brown, 2002).
 This method is participatory, designed to facilitate meaningful conversations and knowledge sharing.
 The World Café format focused on the possible pasts and futures of evolutions of foresight history as well as skills and practices.
 Each table would focus on a specific question related to foresight, with participants moving between tables in multiple rounds to contribute to each conversation and build upon the ideas generated.
 The World Café approach enables collaborative knowledge sharing, as participants share their experiences, insights, and perspectives as they systematically rotate through all inquiry questions established by different tables in rounds.
-Facilitators at each table helped to 'host' the culminating discussions, starting with an explanation of the previous round key points, where participants wrote with visualizations on worksheets or post-it notes.
-By the end of the workshop, the collective insights of the group are 'harvested', synthesized with participant support.
+Facilitators at each table helped to 'host' the culminating discussions, starting with an explanation of the previous round's key points, and encouraging discussions and iteration by participants on worksheets, post-it notes and interactive visualizations.
+By the end of the workshop, the collective insights of the group are 'harvested', synthesized with participant and facilitator support.